Backlog of unexamined patent applications: Analysis

+A high attrition rate among patent examiners also contributes to the backlog:

+The resources-pinch that fee diversion puts on the USPTO requires examiners work at a feverish pace in processing applications.
+This undoubtedly contributes to the high rate of attrition seen at the USPTO...
+The USPTO, aside from just needing examiners, needs experienced examiners.

-A study published in 2019 found that an USPTO examiners spend on average only 19 hours on each patent application.
-This time includes reading it, searching prior art, comparing the two, writing office actions, replying to applicants’ counter-arguments, and, often, conducting interviews with applicants and their attorneys.
+A study published in 2019 found that USPTO examiners spend on average only 19 hours on each patent application.
+This time includes reading it, searching prior art, comparing the two, writing office actions, replying to applicants' counter-arguments, and, often, conducting interviews with applicants and their attorneys.
 At the same time the voluminosity of (the number of words in) patent applications keeps increasing due to legislative and judicial changes that demand greater disclosure.
 A study of 10,000 patent applications filed with the USPTO in January 2002 found that the grant rate of individual examiners increases with the length of their tenure.
 More experienced examiners also cite fewer prior art references.
 Another study examined a sample of patent families that had applications allowed by the USPTO and rejected by the European Patent Office (EPO), and concluded that more experienced US examiners are more likely to allow such undeserving applications than novice examiners.
+It is noteworthy that issued US patents are very likely (94% in 2011) to have one or more claims invalidated during litigation.
+Also, the percentage of valid claims (among all USPTO-allowed claims in the litigated patents) is between 6 and 20%, depending on the litigation year.

 A study published in 2021 disputed earlier findings that more experienced USPTO examiners are less scrupulous.
 Instead, the authors claim that more experienced examiners are more likely to use examiner's amendments, where the examiner writes her own claims that she is willing to allow, rather than simply rejecting the claims presented by the applicant.
 If the applicant accepts such examiner's amendments, the patent can be issued after the first Office action, thus reducing the patent pendency more than threefold.
+It has also been suggested that since junior examiners cannot allow claims without an approval by a supervisor, it is "safer and easier" for junior examiners to issue a rejection to meet their Office Action counts.

 The backlog problem exists in many other patent offices, although usually it is less severe than at the USPTO.
 For example, Alison Brimelow, former president of the EPO, stated that the "backlog of patent applications is counter-productive to legal certainty, and that has a negative effect on the innovation process".
 According to a 2010 study by London School of Economics, "the cost to the global economy of the delay in processing patent applications may be as much as £7.65 billion each year."

 Causes

-Only a very small number of studies looked into the causes of the patent backlog at the USPTO.
-In 2014 Frakes and Wasserman found that the examination fees paid by the applicants cover no more than 30% of the USPTO budget, since 1991 when the Agency became “almost entirely user-fee financed”.
-As a result, the USPTO budget depends strongly on issuance and maintenance fees, and “upon the occurrence of a negative financial shock to the PTO's financial health, the PTO begins to extend preferential examination-queuing treatment to those technologies that cost the Agency the least to examine.”